harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-cpu-stress.md

 id: linux-cpu-stress
 title: Linux CPU stress
 ---
-Linux CPU Stress fault stresses the CPU of the target Linux machines for a certain duration.
+Linux CPU stress fault applies stress on the CPU of the target Linux machines for a specific duration.

 ## Use cases
 - Induces CPU stress on the target Linux machines.